 The man said nothing and continued sharpening his knife.
 Every scrape against the whetstone was enough to make her piss herself.
 The knife was dull when he started the cutting.
-But his last slice took too much effort, making him cursing at the knife.
-It was the first time she heard his voice since he took her.
+But his last slice took too much effort, making him curse at the blade.
+It was the first time she had heard his voice since he had taken her.
 His voice sounded raspy and horrible.

 It was only a matter of time before the cutting would begin again.
 He shoved a rag soaked in gasoline into her mouth to muffle her screams.
 Even though she was blindfolded, Kristen could tell two days had passed.
 The twisted bastard kept her near a window, and when the sun came up, she could feel the warmth on her body.

 Why didn’t he just kill her?
 Kristen had never wanted to die.
 There were too many things she wanted to do before that happened.
 Even after the first two days of being tortured, she still did not want to die.
 But now, every time he would twist the knife slowly into her legs and arms, she wished she would.
 He would slice her back and her stomach but never cut her face or breasts.
 He couldn’t touch her breasts.
 She would feel him get close, almost touching her before he pulled back and lashed out with his knife.